Updated: Oct 14, 2021

 For example, you might want to set a New Year’s resolution to go for a walk daily.
 But you don’t acknowledge or deal with the fact that you’re not exercising because:

-- You’re sabotaging your plans to walk in the morning in the morning by choosing to stay up late binge watching TV.
+You’re sabotaging your plans to walk in the morning by choosing to stay up late binge-watching TV.

 One of the most helpful parts of this exercise is reflecting on the question, “what is truly blocking me here?”
 This is such a powerful question when you feel stuck around an issue.
 You’d be surprised at the answers that come pouring out when you ask this.